yeol12/MMM-Detector/README.md

-# MMM-Porcupine
+# MMM-Detector

-New detector for assistants !
+New detectors for assistants !

+Multi-keyword listener with
+* Snowboy Features
+* Porcupine Features

 It will include:
   * Ok Google